Ugo Piomelli: Career and research

 Piomelli was born in Naples, Italy.
 He earned a Laurea in Ingegneria Aeronautica from the University of Naples Federico II in 1979.
 He completed his Master's degree at the University of Notre Dame in 1983, focusing on the numerical analysis of solid blocking effects for two-dimensional flow past an airfoil in a wind tunnel.

 He then pursued a Ph.D. under the supervision of Parviz Moin and Joel Ferziger at Stanford University, with much of his early research conducted at NASA Ames Research Center.
 His doctoral work focused on subgrid-scale models for large-eddy simulations.

 In 1987, Piomelli began his academic career as a faculty member in the Department of Mechanical Engineering at the University of Maryland, College Park.
 He spent 21 years at the University of Maryland, where he progressed through academic ranks and served as Associate Chair and Director of Graduate Studies from 2002 to 2007.

 In 2008, he joined the Department of Mechanical and Materials Engineering at Queen's University in Kingston, Ontario as the Tier 1 Canada Research Chair in Turbulence Simulation and Modelling.

+Pimelli is the editor-of-chief of the journal, Journal of Turbulence.